MicrosoftLearning/AZ500-AzureSecurityTechnologies/Instructions/Labs/LAB_13_Azure Monitor.md

 #### Task 1: Create a Data Collection Rule.

-In this task, you will create a storage account.
+In this task, you will create a data collection rule.

 1. In the Azure portal, in the **Search resources, services, and docs** text box at the top of the Azure portal page, type **Monitor** and press the **Enter** key.